1Crazymoney/xtract/README.md

-# xtract
+# Xtract
-With Xtract you can extract English words from passwords.
-With these words you can create your own word lists by combining them with other words or numbers and symbols.
+*By Demonic-Coder*

+xtract is a program that extracts word lists from password lists.
+You can then use these lists to crack passwords, for example with hashcat.